tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 ## Zap 2

-### Do this every day
+### Run the calendar check everyday

-I publish my posts generally on Monday but this post is posting on a Wednesday so I set it to every day.
+If you post only on a day of the week, you can alter this to whatever timeframe you like.

 <img src="img/post/60-04.jpg" alt="Assign a check-in date" class="img-border">